YuhanWang03/Yelp-Project/README.md

 - Paths in shell scripts may need to be updated for your local machine or cloud environment.
 - If you do not include raw Yelp data in the repository, add a short note in `data/` describing how to obtain and preprocess it.

----

-## License

-Add your preferred license here if you plan to make the repository public.